 - 1. All the courses, except Language and Mandatory Courses, are to be taught by the Commerce Teachers only. - 2.
 Training will be provided by the BFSI Sector Skills Council to teachers of the college offering this programme as to how Skill-enhancement Courses will be taught.
 And necessary inputs will also be provided by them. - 3.
-There will be no internal assessment marks for SECs.
-Semester-end examination will be conducted for these courses online by BFSI Sector Skills Council. - 4.
 BFSI Sector Skills Council facilitates the college for placement for Apprenticeship Programme for a year (V and VI Semesters).
-There are no internal assessment marks for this programme.
-The Semester-end Examination will be conducted by BFSI Sector Skills Council for 50 marks and the Employer where student is placed for apprenticeship will conduct examination for another 50 marks.

-5. Abbreviations used for course category are as follows:
+4. Abbreviations used for course category are as follows: